rosmed/slicer_ros2_module/docs/pages/robot-visualization.rst

 Full dVRK stack
 ---------------

 Installing the cisst/SAW Omni code base is not too difficult, but it will take a`few minutes to compile.
 It is useful if and only if you happen to have an actual device.
 You can find the build instructions for ROS 2 in the README for https://github.com/jhu-saw/vcs.

 Models only
 -----------

-If you prefer to not compile the full dVRK cisst/SAW, you can just clone the package using:
+If you prefer to not compile the full dVRK cisst/SAW, you can get the URDF and models using clone:

 .. code-block:: bash

+    cd ~/ros2_ws/src
     git clone --filter=blob:none --sparse https://github.com/jhu-saw/sawSensablePhantom
     cd sawSensablePhantom
     git sparse-checkout set models